Image-Py/footmark/2019/Light Microscopy Australia 2019.md

 **Framework improvement**

 ImagePy as a connector, focus on making better interactive environment for algorithms.
 If any other feature that you think is useful, please address issues on Github to ensure that it's really needed and suitable in ImagePy.
-Once confirmed and the plugin been elegantly written, all PRs are welcomed.
+Once confirmed, all PRs are welcomed.

 ## Community

-ImagePy and [image.sc](https://forum.image.sc/) are partners.
+ImagePy is [image.sc](https://forum.image.sc/) 's partner.
 Any issues concerning ImagePy can be discussed on this forum.